BitmasterXor/mORMot2-Socket-VCL-Components-For-Delphi/README.md

 ## Quick Start Guide

-2 DEMOS ARE INCLUDED for your convinance!
+2 DEMOS ARE INCLUDED for your convenience!

 ## Advanced Usage